Azure/azure-sdk/docs/python/introduction.md

         return self._something
 ```

-{% include requirement/SHOULDNOT %} have methods that require more than five positional parameters.
+{% include requirement/SHOULDNOT id="python-codestyle-long-args" %} have methods that require more than five positional parameters.
 Optional/flag parameters can be accepted using keyword-only arguments, or `**kwargs`.

-{% include requirement/MUST %} use keyword-only arguments for optional or less-often-used arguments for modules that only need to support Python 3.
+{% include requirement/MUST id="python-codestyle-optional-args" %} use keyword-only arguments for optional or less-often-used arguments for modules that only need to support Python 3.

 ```python
 # Yes